fteem/how-to-write-minitest-extensions/manuscript/1-introduction.md

 first it gave off the impression of a very small testing tool, it has a very rich set of features which make it a powerful tool to have under your belt.

+## Who is this book for?

+This book is aimed at developers that have experience with testing.
+The topic that this book covers is very limited to Minitest, so a working experience with Minitest is recommended.

 [1] Homepage - http://rspec.info/